nickkuijpers/WordPress-Extended-Bootstrap-Nav-Walker/README.md

 I have extended the awesome method of https://github.com/twittem/wp-bootstrap-navwalker for manipulating the WordPress navigation.

 This function will give you the possibility of manipulating the classes the WordPress navigation creates.
 Please see the preview attached.

+## Installing

+The only requirement is to require the extendednav.php in your functions.php and use the function custom_menu() in your theme.